 Place bread in desired baking dish lined with parchment paper.

-Bake at 350 degrees for 22-25 minutes.
+Bake at 350 degrees F for 25-26 minutes.
 After removing from oven, rub some melted butter on top.

 And cover with a towel and leave it for a few minutes.